 Sports Chiropractor: Injury & Extremity Care

-We want to make sure your whole body is balanced and working together harmoniously as a unit.
-This will enable you to achieve total wellness and prevent problems in the future.
+She makes sure your whole body is balanced and working together harmoniously as a unit.

-When you are injured you lose your ability to get the kind of workout you need for overall health and we want to get you back to doing activities that allow you to remain healthy and thrive.
+When you are injured you lose your ability to get the kind of workout you need and it affects your work and social life.
+We want to get you back to doing activities that allow you to remain healthy and thrive.

-How does Chiropractic help with my shoulder pain?
+How does Chiropractic help with my limb pain?
 Don't they just work on necks and backs?

 What is the kinetic chain?